munificent/craftinginterpreters/book/appendix-i.md

 ## Syntax Grammar

 The syntactic grammar is used to parse the linear sequence of tokens into the nested syntax tree structure.
-It starts with the first rule, that matches an entire Lox program (or an single REPL entry):
+It starts with the first rule that matches an entire Lox program (or a single REPL entry):

 ```lox
 program        → declaration* EOF ;